-Pick an approach that feels intriguing or right for you.
+Pick an approach in the Books and Therapies pdf below that feels intriguing or right for you.
 Give it a try.
 And be in touch.
 Let me know if they are helpful – and if they are not.
 It’s a process that takes time, and it also helps you begin to feel better – often from day 1.
 I’d like to hear of your experience.

 Until next time.

 What you can do:

 - My Story: How understanding trauma is making sense of my chronic illness (ME/CFS) and helping me heal

 - Learn more about the role of events in pregnancy, birth and infancy in my Discovery Series:

 - Post #1: researchers in type 1 diabetes started recognizing what kinds of early events affect risk

 - Post #2: Asthma explains more about early events; it is also an example for parents whose child has a chronic illness

 - Post #3 Explaining how early life events alter our genes